gpeterson406/Greenwood_Book/_book/01-preface.md

 to use RStudio where you can have it compile the results (both output and figures) directly into a document together with the code that generated it, using what is called R Markdown (http://shiny.rstudio.com/articles/rmarkdown.html).
-It adds some additional setup
-complexity we want to avoid for now but is basically what we used to prepare this book.
+It is basically what we used to prepare this book and what you should learn to use to do your work.
-The main reason to mention this is that you will see a change in formatting of the R code and output from here forward as you will no longer see the command prompt (">") with the code.
+From here forward, you will see a change in formatting of the R code and output as you will no longer see the command prompt (">") with the code.
 The output will be flagged by having two "##"'s before it.
-For example, the summary statistics for the *RunTime* variable from ``favstats`` function would look like:
+For example, the summary statistics for the *RunTime* variable from ``favstats`` function would look like when run using R Markdown:

 ```r